 Well-designed measures for biodiversity protection, restoration and sustainable use can bridge wider environmental and socio-economic benefits.
-This includes tackling the conflict between soil conservation and implementation of REPowerEU-related initiatives and trade-offs between nature conservation and restoration and bio-economy objectives, their associated socio-economic dynamics, which might lead to land use intensification.
+This includes tackling the conflict between soil conservation and implementation of REPowerEU-related initiatives and trade-offs between nature conservation and restoration and bio-economy objectives and their associated socio-economic dynamics, which might lead to land use intensification.

-In farmland ecosystems accounting and management gaps could be met by innovative policy designs
+In farmland, ecosystems accounting and management gaps could be met by innovative policy designs

 Insects decline is a major problem in biodiversity loss: the EU needs to improve the monitoring and understanding of insects decline.
 There is a limited understanding of the effects of environmental changes on insect communities.
 Enhance understanding of insects decline and their role in ecosystem services requires research and data collection, developing effective conservation strategies and mainstreaming the information to the stakeholders [197].